 Here we focus on how the RL problem can be formalized as an agent that is able to make decisions in an environment to optimize some objectives.
-Key aspects of RL include: (i) Addressing the sequential decision making; (ii) There is no supervisor, only a reward presented as scalar number; (iii) Feedback is highly delayed.
+Key aspects of RL include: (i) Addressing the sequential decision making; (ii) There is no supervisor, only a reward presented as a scalar number; (iii) Feedback is highly delayed.
 The interaction between agent and environment is illustrated in Fig. 1.
+The standard theory of RL is defined by a Markov Decision Process (MDP) in which rewards depend on the last state and action only.
+However, most of real-world decision-making is based non-Markovian model in which the next state depends on more than the current state and action.
+This work only focuses on MDP, however, the readers can learn more of the recent research on non-MDP in Clarke et al. (2015), Gaon and Brafman (2020), Majeed and Hutter (2018) with different aspects discussed i.e. non-MDP using Spiking Neural Networks (SNNs), Non-Markovian Rewards and Q-learning convergence for Non-MDP.